ChinaGodMan/UserScripts/docs/en/README.md

         <h3>
     <a href="https://github.com/ChinaGodMan/UserScripts/tree/main/github-starred-repo-note">
         <picture><source type="image/png" media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/ChinaGodMan/UserScriptsHistory/main/scriptsIcon/github-commit-viewer.png"><img width=18 src="https://raw.githubusercontent.com/ChinaGodMan/UserScriptsHistory/main/scriptsIcon/github-commit-viewer.png" width=18></a>
-    <a href="https://github.com/ChinaGodMan/UserScripts/tree/main/github-starred-repo-note">GitHub Star warehouse notes assistant</a>&nbsp;
+    <a href="https://github.com/ChinaGodMan/UserScripts/tree/main/github-starred-repo-note">GitHub Star Warehouse Notes Assistant
+-GB        GitHub Star Warehouse Notes Assistant</a>&nbsp;
     <a href="https://github.com/ChinaGodMan/UserScripts/tree/main/github-starred-repo-note">
         <img height=24 src="https://img.shields.io/greasyfork/dt/533511?logo=greasyfork&logoColor=white&labelColor=%23670000&color=%23670000&style=for-the-badge&label=Number%20of%20users"></a>
 </h3>

 <details>
+    <summary>Have you forgotten the purpose of Star repositories?
+This is a script that can add notes to your favorite repositories, and the information you comments can be uploaded and downloaded to GitHub Gist
-    <summary>once Star Have you forgotten their purpose in the warehouse??
-This is a script that can add notes to your favorite repository,And the information you note can be uploaded and downloaded GitHub Gist</summary>
+-GB Have you forgotten the purpose of Star repositories?
+This is a script that can add notes to your favorite repositories, and the information you comments can be uploaded and downloaded to GitHub Gist</summary>
     <br><blockquote>
         <a href="https://github.com/ChinaGodMan/UserScripts/tree/main/github-starred-repo-note">
            <img width=511 src="https://s2.loli.net/2025/04/21/vCNOWuMFUSRLGm5.png"></a>